formidablejs/formidablejs.org/docs/installation.md

 #### Your first Formidable Application {#your-first-formidable-application}

-When creating a new application, the Craftsman CLI will clone the `formidable` repository from Github and install all the dependencies for you.
+When creating a new application, the Craftsman CLI will clone the `formidablejs/formidablejs` repository from Github and install all the dependencies for you.

 ```
 npm i -g @formidablejs/craftsman
 craftsman new project-name
 ```

+> To create fullstack application, see [Frontend Development](frontend#installation--setup).

 Once done, you can run your application using the following command.